Call for entries

 Office supplies, furnishings, industrial and agricultural equipment, packing materials, media sales, temporary help, language schools, learning institutions, trade fairs, communication, recruitment and translation agencies, video surveillance etc.

 Communication work which primary function is to promote the reputation of a corporation as opposed to its individual products or services.

-Radio commercials for all products or services listed under categories 1 to 27 (a script, in English, must accompany each entry).
+Radio commercials for any product or service (a script, in English, must accompany each entry).

 Direct marketing operations aimed either at the general public or at professionals.

 Advertising and media planning using conventional media (inc. digital) in an original way.